-

 Entry Requirements

-The programme is intended for psychology graduates (at National Framework of Qualifications Level 8) with at least a Second Class Honours primary degree in Psychology (or equivalent).
-The selection of candidates is based on academic merit.
-In recent years, candidates who have been offered a place on the programme have at least an upper Second Class Honours primary degree in Psychology.
-The degree (or equivalent) should be accredited by the PSI, or should be an equivalent international qualification that includes a major final year research project.
+- The selection of candidates is based on academic merit.
+In recent years, candidates who have been offered a place on the programme have at least an upper Second Class Honours (or equivalent) undergraduate degree in Psychology

 Additional Requirements